maximilionus/lucidglyph/README.md

 ### GNOME
-While GNOME does use the grayscale anti-aliasing method by default, there are a few Linux distributions that change this setting to the subpixel method, making the font rendering appear incorrect after the tweaks from this project.
+While GNOME does use the grayscale anti-aliasing method by default, there are a few Linux distributions that change this setting to the sub-pixel method, making the font rendering appear incorrect after the tweaks from this project.

 This issue is being tracked, but still requires manual user intervention.